 You will be required to use Connect for your both your assigned homework and Learnsmart.
-Each chapter will be worth 20 points.
-You will receive up to 10 points for Learnsmart and 10 points for your assigned homework using Connect.
+Each chapter will be worth 15 points.
+You will receive up to five points for each Learnsmart and 10 points for each assigned homework using Connect.
 I will explain the policies on the first day of class.
-Ten points will also be assigned for completion of Learnsmart for Chapter 6.
-(170 points total.)
+Five points will also be assigned for completion of Learnsmart for Chapter 6.
+(140 points total.)